The Reading Education Foundation (REF), non-profit foundation, is committed to supporting innovation and excellence in the Reading Public Schools.

 Nancy Dieselman, Grants Chair, has been a resident of Reading since 1998, with two sons in the Reading Schools.
 She is an active volunteer in the schools, having served on the Joshua Eaton Elementary PTO as Enrichment Chairman, and coordinator for JEEP after school enrichment programs, where she has been actively expanding offerings with STEM (Science, Technology, Engineering & Mathematics) focused curriculum.
 She served three years as a Lego Robotics coach, and is experienced in grant research and writing.
 Nancy holds a Mechanical Engineering Degree from Worcester Polytechnic Institute and an MBA from Boston University.

-Susan Shields, Fundraising Chair, has lived in Reading for the past 16 years with her husband and three boys.
-An educator for over 20 years, she has spent the majority of her career at Lincoln-Sudbury Regional High School as the Wellness Department Coordinator and Peer Leader Coordinator.
-Susan has received similar grants from the local education foundation serving Lincoln and Sudbury, and recognizers the value these grants have for inspiring teachers to think outside the box, and offering unique opportunities to students that would not be possible without the financial support.
+Susan Shields, Fundraising Chair, has lived in Reading since 1993 along with her husband and three sons.
+An educator for over twenty-five years, Susan has spent the majority of her career at Lincoln-Sudbury Regional High School as the Wellness Coordinator.
+Susan has received similar grants from the local education foundation serving Lincoln and Sudbury, and recognizers the value these grants have for inspiring teachers to think outside the box, and offering unique opportunities to students that would not be possible without the financial support..
+Susan holds BS from the University of Massachusetts-Lowell and MA from Lesley University.

-Laurie Hilliard has lived in Reading since 1986 with her husband and 2 sons.
-She has worked in the Advertising, Marketing and Staffing industry for over 25 years and is the Director of HireMinds in Cambridge, a boutique advertising and marketing search firm.
+Laurie Hilliard has lived in Reading since 1986 with her husband and two sons.
+She has worked in the Advertising, Marketing, and Staffing industry for over 25 years and is the Director of HireMinds in Cambridge, a boutique advertising and marketing search firm.
 Prior to staffing, she worked in ad agencies and in the broadcast industry at WBZ-TV.
-A REF board member since 2003, Laurie has also been a volunteer at Barrows and Parker, produced the Parker yearbook and was active in Parents Supporting Student Theatre.
+A REF Board Member since 2003, Laurie has also been a volunteer at Barrows and Parker, produced the Parker yearbook and was active in Parents Supporting Student Theatre.
 In addition, she was a member of Young Women’s League of Reading and was Chairman of Reading’s 350th ball celebration.

 Andrea Nelson has lived in Reading with her husband and two children since 2006.
 She has devoted her career to educating children at the elementary level and has experienced first-hand the benefits of having a foundation support new and innovative ideas.
 As her children begin their own journeys through the Reading Public Schools, she hopes to contribute to the community, using her educational background and experience to support initiatives that will foster personal growth for all Reading youth.
 Andrea holds a Master’s degree in both Elementary and Special Education from Lesley University.